Support and distribution inference from noisy data: Estimation of the support

 \item It may be seen from the proof of Theorem~\ref{theorem:rateH} that the choice $\lambda_{n,\kappa} = \frac{1}{4} ac_{A}^{D}d_A$ is valid for any $d$.
 However, this requires the knowledge of $a$.

-\item Note that there are two truncation steps: the first one in the construction of $\hat{\Phi}_{n,1/\kappa}$ (chosen at the end of~Section~\ref{sec:support}) and the second one in the definition of $\widehat{g}_{n,\kappa}$.
-This second truncation is necessary to control the error of $\hat{\Phi}_{n,1/\kappa}$ on $B_{1/h}^D$ (see Lemma~\ref{lemma:gamma}, compared to the error on $B_\nu^D$ in Proposition~\ref{prop:phihat}), and the degree $m_\kappa$ in the second truncation is always smaller than the degree $m$ used in the construction of $\hat{\Phi}_{n,1/\kappa}$. \end{itemize} \end{remark}
+\item Note that there are two truncation steps: the first one is implicit in the construction of $\hat{\Phi}_{n,1/\kappa}$ (chosen at the end of~Section~\ref{subsec:chara}) and the second one appears in the definition of $\widehat{g}_{n,\kappa}$.
+This second truncation is necessary to control the error of $\hat{\Phi}_{n,1/\kappa}$ on $B_{1/h}^D$ (see Lemma~\ref{lemma:gamma}, compared to the error on $B_\nu^D$ in Proposition~\ref{prop:phihat}), and the degree $m_\kappa$ in the second truncation is always smaller than the degree $m$ used in the construction of $\hat{\Phi}_{n,1/\kappa}$.